bookle/DataMapper/README.md

 ## Examples

-Here are some code examples using the following SQLite table definition and .NET class files.
+Here are some code examples using the following SQLite table definition, SQL Server stored procedure and .NET class files.

 ```sql